prramer/ajubatus/README.md

-ajubatus Readme
+# About ajubatus

-ajubatus is a program that automatically renames digital photographs according to a simple naming scheme.
+*ajubatus* is a program that automatically renames digital photographs according to a simple naming scheme.
 Its name comes from the scientific name for the cheetah, which is A. jubatus.